 - Be more vulnerable and practice self-compassion.

-This post first appeared in the CNY Business Journal on June 8, 2020
+Originally appeared in Central New York Business Journal June 8, 2020